xanzy/terraform-provider-cloudstack/website/docs/r/instance.html.markdown

 * `user_data` - (Optional) The user data to provide when launching the instance.

+* `user_data_base64` - (Optional) Can be used instead of `user_data`
+    to pass base64-encoded binary data directly.
+Use this instead of `user_data` whenever the value is not a valid UTF-8 string.
+For example, gzip-encoded user data must be base64-encoded and passed via this argument.

 * `keypair` - (Optional) The name of the SSH key pair that will be used to access this instance.